omics-datascience/modulector/DEPLOYING.md

 ### Regenerate data

+Use the followings steps if you manually set your postgres environment.
+Otherwise, you can just regenerate all the db data deleting or stoping the db container and bring it up.
+It's because the image has all the data you need.
+But if you are deploying your custom postgres the next steps are valid.

 **If you need to regenerate all, or some of the data**

 1. Download `files.zip` from [Modulector releases pages](https://github.com/multiomics-datascience/modulector-backend/releases) and place it inside the files folder **(this folder is ignored by git)**